croxit-administrator/apidocs/source/index.html.md

 Welcome to the `croxit.io` API!
 You can use our API to access croxit API endpoints, which can get payment / invoice on your business or product.

-We have language bindings in Shell, Ruby, Python, and JavaScript!
+We have language bindings in Json, Ruby, Python, and JavaScript!
 You can view code examples in the dark area to the right, and you can switch the programming language of the examples with the tabs in the top right.

 Just enjoy to explore more on this croxit API!